ravimohan1991/BiosReader/README.md

 Please note that this project is extention and, supposabily, heavy modification of [demidecode](https://www.nongnu.org/dmidecode/).
 Therefore you can identify, and, possibly mingle with the code, if familiar already.

+I don't think the authors of demidecode (nor should they) endorse this project.
+If you have any concerns or suggestions, they should be directed towards me.

 INSTALLATION
 ------------